-Upon some forum reading I found that permanent markers have different success rates when it’s time for removing the ink.
+Upon some forum reading, we discovered that permanent markers have different success rates when it’s time for removing the ink.
 Some forum users reported having to use rubbing alcohol to remove their designs – which is both an extra expense and tedious.

-Though it may seem like a quick and cheap way get ink to glass, it may end up taking up your time to remove a colour that you didn’t want in the first place.
-You may even end up feeling like a full time window cleaner.
+Though it may seem like a quick and cheap way get ink to glass, it may end up taking more time to remove than it’s worth.

 - Our chalk based formula gives a fantastic, bold colour-pay off